Sibling Suicide Survivors: The "Forgotten Mourners"

 5. Many siblings eventually create meaningful, purposeful lives out of this emotional nightmare—with a greater sense of perspective and empathy.

 During research interviews, many sibling suicide survivors spoke of experiencing a profound shift in perspective over time.
-Many became involved in suicide prevention activities and some chose to become counsellors or therapists, dedicating their lives to helping others survive their emotional struggles.
+Many became involved in suicide prevention activities, and some chose to become counselors or therapists, dedicating their lives to helping others survive their emotional struggles.
 They spoke of valuing the increased compassion and empathy their life experiences had given them, even though they had suffered profoundly.